 Most of the beds are four poster or coronet in style and you’ll find period features throughout, including, in some rooms, an old style fireplace.
 Their bathrooms are suitably luxurious too and all in all no modern comforts are spared.

 The castle has plenty of common areas; opulent old style sitting rooms and of course the very fine restaurant.
 All rooms at Thornbury are B&B and the excellent breakfast and can be taken in the restaurant or delivered to your room.

 The grounds and the gardens are magnificent and perfect for evening strolls.
 There is the added interest of having a 500 year old vineyard with the castle walls from where the hotel makes its own Thornbury Castle wines, and there is also a traditional kitchen garden from where the chefs get some of the ingredients for their highly rated food.

 There is a croquet lawn and archery facilities at the hotel and, with a bit of prior notice, you can arrange another traditional medieval sport; falconry, as well as the more modern pursuit of clay-pigeon shooting.

-Note: The hotel is listed in the family friendly category but unfortunately only children above the age of 8 can be accommodated!
+Note: The hotel is listed in the family friendly category though only children above the age of 8 can be accommodated!

 Near to the city of Bristol, the South Gloucestershire Cotswolds are among England’s most beautiful rural areas, with rolling green hills and some charming villages and towns.
 Thornbury is one such town at the edge of the Cotswolds which, though having a population of about 12,000 and a busy high street with quite a few shops, restaurants and pubs, has something of a quaint, village like feel.